-Traditional BSN students will be assigned to Kelsey Palazeti.
-Honors BSN students are assigned to Hillary Stanley.
+Traditional and honors BSN students will be assigned to Kelsey Palazeti.
 You can find the name of your advisor on your Buckeyelink home page under the advisor section of the page.

 - How do I schedule an appointment with my advisor?

 Please call 614-292-4041 to schedule an advising appointment.
 Please check-in at the Office of Student Affairs and Success located in 106 in Newton Hall.
 A front desk staff member will assist you when you arrive.

 - Will I be eligible to sit for the NCLEX after completion of this program?

 All students who graduate from Ohio State’s BSN program will be eligible to sit for the NCLEX.
 You will begin the process of registering to take the NCLEX in your senior year and you will be allowed to schedule your test shortly after graduation.

 - What types of classes will I be taking for the BSN?